brandonroberts/streamkit/README.md

-# Ngtwitch
+# StreamKit

-A chatbot built with Angular and NestJS
+A streaming overlay platform built with Angular and NestJS

 ## Setup